Published on: 9 January 2018 | Last updated: 19 May 2019

 Many people will be attracted to this route by the fact that it leads to Venezia.
 I hate to say it, but Venezia is far from ideal as the destination for a cycling tour.

 The first and most obvious problem is that bikes are banned from the historic centre of Venezia.
-You can ride over the causeway that leads to Venezia, and to the ferry terminal, but that's as far as you can go.
+You can ride over the causeway that leads to Venezia, and to the ferry terminal, or the Santa Lucia train station but that's as far as you can go — you aren't allowed to either ride or push your bike in the pedestrianised zone.
+There's more detail about the ban below (Venezia and bikes).

 The ban on bikes reflects the huge problem of overcrowding.
 In summer, Venezia is a small place that gets hit by a daily tsunami of people.
 With an estimated 30 million visitors a year, the situation has become so bad that there has even been discussion of using turnstiles to control access to the Piazza San Marco.